-9. FAMILY FRIENDLY AND FLEXIBLE WORKPLACE ARRANGEMENTS
+8. FAMILY FRIENDLY AND FLEXIBLE WORKPLACE ARRANGEMENTS

-9.1.1 Flexible working arrangements assist employees to balance work and family commitments.
-The adoption or extension of family-friendly arrangements may require innovation in respect of supervision, scheduling of meetings, training opportunities, hours of work, and how, where and when work is performed.

-- 9.1.2 Without limiting the kind of arrangements that may be suitable in any individual instance, family-friendly arrangements could include non-standard and variable starting and/or finishing times, part-time work, and job sharing. - 9.1.3 In considering an employee's request for flexible work arrangements, the employer will take into account the employee's family and other, relevant, commitments. - 9.1.4 Such requests will also have to be considered in light of the operational needs of the employer but will not be unreasonably refused.
-Employees will be given the reasons if requests for flexible working arrangements are not approved. - 9.1.5 During the life of this agreement a working party consisting of representatives from the Department of Education, the Skills Institute and the Union will be established to review and consider family friendly and flexible work arrangements within the workplace.
+- 8.1.1 Flexible working arrangements assist employees to balance work and family commitments.
+The adoption or extension of family-friendly arrangements may require innovation in respect of supervision, scheduling of meetings, training opportunities, hours of work, and how, where and when work is performed. - 8.1.2 Without limiting the kind of arrangements that may be suitable in any individual instance, family-friendly arrangements could include non-standard and variable starting and/or finishing times, part-time work, and job sharing. - 8.1.3 In considering an employee's request for flexible work arrangements, the employer will take into account the employee's family and other, relevant, commitments. - 8.1.4 Such requests will also have to be considered in light of the operational needs of the employer but will not be unreasonably refused.
+Employees will be given the reasons if requests for flexible working arrangements are not approved. - 8.1.5 During the life of this agreement a working party consisting of representatives from TasTAFE and the Union will be established to review and consider family friendly and flexible work arrangements within the workplace.

-9.2 Reimbursement of Child Care Costs
+8.2 Reimbursement of Child Care Costs

-Where employees are directed to work outside their normal hours, or work patterns, and as a result incur additional commercial child care costs, such costs will be reimbursed by the employer.
+8.2.1 Where employees are directed to work outside their normal hours, or work patterns, and as a result incur additional commercial child care costs, such costs will be reimbursed by the employer.

-9.3 Breast Feeding/Expressing Facilities
+8.3 Breast Feeding/Expressing Facilities

-In order that employees can better combine the demands of work and motherhood, an area suitable for breastfeeding/expressing by employees will be made available in the workplace wherever practicable.
+8.3.1 In order that employees can better combine the demands of work and motherhood, an area suitable for breastfeeding/expressing by employees will be made available in the workplace wherever practicable.

-9.4 Ability to Vary Load
+8.4 Ability to Vary Load

-- 9.4.1 Where an employee, in accordance with the Parental Leave Test Case decision, seeks to vary their workload that person can nominate the length of time they wish the variation to continue up to a maximum period of 5 years, before reverting to her/his previous load. - 9.4.2 An employee who seeks to vary their workload will place that request in writing and give it to their supervisor. - 9.4.3 The variation of load, if agreed to, must be confirmed in writing and:
+- 8.4.1 Where an employee, in accordance with the Parental Leave Test Case decision, seeks to vary their workload that person can nominate the length of time they wish the variation to continue up to a maximum period of 5 years, before reverting to her/his previous load. - 8.4.2 An employee who seeks to vary their workload will place that request in writing and give it to their supervisor. - 8.4.3 The variation of load, if agreed to, must be confirmed in writing and: - (a) Outline the variation; - (b) Clearly state the period of time; and - (c) Be signed by the employee and a representative of the employer. - 8.4.4 Unless the employee seeks to vary that arrangement in writing, and provides 12 weeks notice, the employee will be offered reversion to the previous employment level at the time nominated.